aelkz/partner-frontend/README-HOWTO.md

-# Partner Frontend
+# Partner Front-end

 This application will be created using [Vue](https://vuejs.org/).

 ## Building the application

-1. Create an application using the frontend components framework [bootstrap-vue](https://bootstrap-vue.js.org/).
+1. Create an application using the front-end components framework [bootstrap-vue](https://bootstrap-vue.js.org/).

     ```
     $ vue init bootstrap-vue/webpack-simple <project-name>